-Language abilities are tied to cognitive development and listening, reading, writing, math, and learning skills.
+Language abilities are tied to cognitive, listening, speaking, reading, writing, math, and learning abilities.

 Example: Your child tells you a story about school.
 Ask "who were you playing with?".....wait for a response. "where were you?"....wait for a response.

 For younger children, start with "what," "who," and "where" questions.